Lommix/bevy_aseprite_ultra/README.md

 -   Hot reload anything, anytime, anywhere!
 -   Full control over animations using Components.
 -   One shot animations and events when they finish.
 -   Static sprites with slices.
-Use aseprite for all your icon and ui needs!
+Use aseprite for all your icon and UI needs!

 (hot reloading requires the `file_watcher` feature in bevy)